 Systematic introduction to the conceptual and symbolic aspects of chemistry.
-Critical and quantitative thought as applied to the topics of measurement, atomic theory, periodicity and electronic structure of atoms, molecular/ionic structure/bonding, stoichiometry, thermochemistry, gases, phases and phase changes, and properties of solutions.
+Critical and quantitative thought as applied to the topics of measurement, atomic theory, periodicity and electronic structure of atoms, molecular/ionic structure/bonding, stoichiometry, reactions in aqueous solution, thermochemistry, and gases.
 (Prerequisites: High School chemistry and one year of algebra or consent of instructor)

 A general education course emphasizing applications of chemistry to daily living.
 Topics range from baking to medications, from cleaning to cosmetics and from secrets under the sink to close encounters with clothing.
 Hands-on lab activities supplement the topics.
 (Prerequisites: A high school chemistry course and access to a kitchen and basic utensils)

 CHE 221 Organic Chemistry I 4 credits

 This course is the first semester of the comprehensive course in organic chemistry.
 Topics covered include structure and bonding, nomenclature, constitutions and configurations, stereochemistry, instrument methods [e.g. NMR, IR, MS, GC], reaction kinetics and thermodynamics, mechanisms, and the syntheses and reactions of various functional groups of organic chemistry.
 (Prerequisite: CHE 116)

 CHE 222 Organic Chemistry II 4 credits

 This course is the second semester of a comprehensive course in organic chemistry.
 The course includes the reaction mechanisms and multi-step synthetic routes for organic functional groups that include oxygen, nitrogen, and aromatic systems.
 Additional topics include amino acids and proteins, carbohydrates, lipids and synthetic polymers.
 (Prerequisite: CHE 221)

 CHE 326 Analytical Chemistry I 4 credits